International Conference: Trajectories of Romani Migrations and Mobilities in Europe and Beyond (1945 – present) – Prague, Sept. 16-18, 2019

-The Prague Forum for Romani Histories at the Institute of Contemporary History (Czech Academy of Sciences) invites proposals for an international conference on Romani migrations and mobilities, with particular focus on the period from 1945 until today.
 The conference will bring together scholars from across a variety of disciplines to present empirically grounded accounts of the multiple dimensions of Romani mobilities since 1945 in order to analyse connections between various forms of past mobilities and migrations and the most recent movements of various Romani groupings.
-The conference will be held in Prague on September 16-18, 2019.
+The conference will be held in Prague on September 16-18, 2019. (conference invitation)

 Over the past decade, a growing number of research projects, publications, and media have focused on Romani migrations and mobilities.
 However, most of these studies have only rarely combined the study of historical continuities and social trajectories shaping the present-day migratory movements.
 Anthropological and sociological accounts have documented contemporary strategies of Romani migrants, the production of legal classifications, and explored the politics shaping Romani mobilities.
 Additionally, the trope of “nomadism” has continued to inform the discussions as a foundational concept (often as a simplified “straw man”) that researchers embrace or oppose to explain their arguments.
 We invite researchers to interrogate the utility and limitations of this binary and to move beyond it through conceptually innovative analyses of movement, circulation, migration and the concomitant social and existential mobilities they imply in the context of the post-World War II era, bearing in mind that a large part of local Romani communities have been part of the European sedentary population.